pumukit/PuMuKIT/src/Pumukit/Cmar/LiveBundle/Resources/doc/AdminGuide.md

     > exit
     ```

-2. If there aren't other live channels with live events on that moment, set the `pumukit_cmar_live_chat.enable` parameter to `true` in your `src/Pumukit/Cmar/LiveBundle/Resources/config/config.yml` file to enable the chat:
+2.- If there aren't other live channels with live events on that moment, set the `pumukit_cmar_live.chat.enable` parameter to `true` in your `app/config/config.yml` file to enable the chat:

    ```
-   parameters:
-       ...
+   pumukit_cmar_live:
+       chat:
-       pumukit_cmar_live_chat.enable: true
+           enable: true
-       ...
    ```

-3. Clear the cache.
+3.- Clear the cache.
 For production environment:

    ```
    $ php app/console cache:clear --env=prod --no-debug